rockettheme/docs/Docs/wordpress/themes/notio/particle_newstabs.md

 ### Tabs

-Each tab acts like a category, giving you the ability to create lists of articles in multiple different sections in the particle.
+Each tab acts like a category, giving you the ability to create lists of posts in multiple different sections in the particle.

 ### Particle Items